LaMia Flight 2933: Other

 Avianca, Colombia's flag carrier and largest airline, provided 44 psychologists to help in the counseling of the families of the victims.
 The airline, by request of the Colombian and Brazilian governments, also provided logistical support and transportation to Brazilian medical personnel who were involved in the identification of the deceased.
 On Twitter, Avianca expressed its regrets over the incident and stated that "our prayers are with the families of the victims".

 LaMia's insurance policy with Bolivian insurer Bisa had lapsed beginning in October 2016 for nonpayment; while said policy did not cover flights to Colombia, which the insurer included as part of a geographical exclusion clause along with several African countries, as well as Peru, Afghanistan, Syria and Iraq.
 Nonetheless, the insurers agreed to fund a compensation scheme that would pay US$225,000 to each deceased passenger's family.

 During an interview, Roberto Canessa, a member of a Uruguayan rugby team that was travelling to a match in 1972 when their aircraft crashed in what became known as the Andes flight disaster, said that he wanted to help the crash survivors.

+Brazilian and Colombian Football Federation arranged a friendly fundraiser game on 25 January 2017 in Estádio Olímpico Nilton Santos, Rio de Janeiro.
+Brazil beat Colombia 1-0 in a friendly that raised over £300,000 for the families of the Chapecoense players and staff who were killed in the plane crash.

 Spanish club FC Barcelona hosted Chapecoense for a friendly fundraiser on 7 August 2017, in order to help rebuild Chapecoense's team.
 Barcelona won 5–0.
 Alan Ruschel, one of the three surviving players, played his first game since the tragedy.
 He started the game as the captain and he played until the 35th minute, when he was substituted.

 In all copies of FIFA 17, players were given the Chapecoense emblem for free to wear for their FIFA Ultimate Team Club.